echamudi/nodejs-parallel-programming-examples/README.md

 We will try two different approaches running the same naive permutation function.

 The first one is done in sequential fashion, the second one is done concurrently.

-Same characters in the input string are considered different characters.
+> Note: In this algorithm, same characters in the input string are considered different characters.

 Let's start with "Orange":